jason-c-daniels/Jcd.Threading/docs/Jcd.Tasks.MtaThreadTaskScheduler.md

 ## MtaThreadTaskScheduler Class

-The base type for a ThreadTaskScheduler that uses MTA threads.
+The base type for a [ThreadTaskScheduler](Jcd.Tasks.ThreadTaskScheduler.md 'Jcd.Tasks.ThreadTaskScheduler') that uses MTA threads.
 Inlining is not honored.
-[ThreadTaskScheduler](Jcd.Tasks.ThreadTaskScheduler.md 'Jcd.Tasks.ThreadTaskScheduler')
+See [ThreadTaskScheduler](Jcd.Tasks.ThreadTaskScheduler.md 'Jcd.Tasks.ThreadTaskScheduler')
 for details.

 ```csharp